timHan1968/QA-Classifier/Readme.md

 An sub-routine for a Question Answering system which classfies whether the answer to a given question can be extracted from a given text.

 Implemented two versions for comparison:
-1. A simple rule-based Baseline model
+1. A Baseline model using hand-written rules
-2. A final feature-based ML model
+2. A feature-based logistic regression model using ML

+Package Dependency:
+1. Numpy
+2. Spacy
+3. nltk

 -----------------------------------------------------------------------------------------------------
 **Baseline Model:**